Our

 A Manifesto II: Redefining Artistic Boundaries at the Carrousel du Louvre

-A Manifesto II took place at the prestigious Carrousel du Louvre on February 8-9, 2025, marking a new milestone in global contemporary art.
-Building upon the success of its 2023 predecessor, Boundless Borders, Marginalized Voices: A Manifesto, this latest edition reaffirmed its commitment to artistic agency, cultural intersection, and the fundamental freedom of expression.
-By securing one of the world’s most renowned venues once again, the exhibition underscored its growing significance as a dynamic platform for creative discourse and transnational artistic exchange.
+A Manifesto II was held at the prestigious Carrousel du Louvre on February 8-9, 2025, marking a new significant milestone in global contemporary art.
+Building on the success of its 2023 predecessor, Boundless Borders, Marginalized Voices: A Manifesto, this edition reaffirmed its dedication to artistic agency, cultural exchange, and the essential freedom of expression.
+By once again securing one of the world’s most iconic venues, the exhibition emphasized its growing importance as a vibrant platform for creative discourse and transnational artistic collaboration.

 A Grand Opening with Distinguished Guests